bomberstudios/fireworks/README.markdown

 - **Lightbox**  (No shortcut)

+  Creates a Lightbox.
+What the command does is this:
-  Creates a Lightbox from the current page.
+  - Duplicates the current page.
+  - Selects everything.
+  - Flattens the selection and locks the resulting bitmap image.
+  - Adds a black, semitransparent overlay and locks it.
+  - Creates a white rectangle on top of everything.

 - **Reflection**  (No shortcut)